Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 ## Method 1 - Client and Secret

+The first method we will look at is an older legacy method that uses a `'Client'` and `'Secret'` approach to authenticate.

-For the first method I will using the following [PowerShell script](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/GitHub-Auth-Methods-Azure/code/Create-SP.ps1) to create an **Azure AD App & Service Principal**.
+For this method I will use the following [PowerShell script](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/GitHub-Auth-Methods-Azure/code/Create-SP.ps1) to create an **Azure AD App & Service Principal**.

 ```powershell
 # Log into Azure